 How to Deal with Humidity In Your Home

-Summer weather is here—and so are heat and high humidity.
+Summer weather will soon be here—along with heat and high humidity.
 Not only does high humidity make hot temperatures feel even hotter and cause minor annoyances like frizzy hair, but it can also lead to respiratory problems or contribute to heat-related illnesses.

 play button